ArturHrabar123/Portfolio/README.md

-# NBA Fantasy Draft Tool - PowerBI
+###San Diego Relocation Intelligence Dashboard

 ### Dashboard Link :[https://app.powerbi.com/view?r=eyJrIjoiZTUyZmRmMDktYmU5OC00YWJmLWIxZmMtOGE5ZDFjNTI1NDUzIiwidCI6ImI1MmJlNDcxLWY3ZjEtNDdiNC1hODc5LTBjNzk5YmI1M2RiNSIsImMiOjZ9&pageName=ReportSection33f1e9a18d0687ee0e36](https://app.powerbi.com/view?r=eyJrIjoiNzVjODhlN2EtOGM3Ny00ZmNmLWJmZTktYWZiZDRjYTk0OGQ5IiwidCI6IjgzYWVlZjdjLWMzMTAtNDdmNS04ZDRjLWVkZjRiYTEzZThhNSIsImMiOjZ9&pageName=02b384dc791af01ae05e)

-San Diego Relocation Intelligence Dashboard
-Overview

-This project analyzes relocation suitability across cities in San Diego County using rental market data, crime statistics, and business density.

-The goal is to provide a data-driven framework for evaluating where to live based on affordability, safety, and access to amenities.
-The final output is an interactive Power BI dashboard supported by a structured SQL and Power Query data pipeline.

-## Objectives

-Identify high-value cities for relocation

-Quantify trade-offs between rent, safety, and amenities
+##Overview

+This project is a relocation analysis I built to answer a simple question:

+Where are the best places to live in San Diego County when you factor in rent, safety, and access to amenities?

+Instead of relying on opinions, I pulled real data from an API and public sources, built a scoring model, and delivered the results in Power BI.

+This is an end-to-end analytics project that covers data ingestion, cleaning, modeling, DAX, and dashboard design.

+##What This Project Shows

+As a 3rd year data analyst, I wanted this project to reflect how I approach real problems:

+- Work with messy, real-world datasets

+- Pull data from APIs and flat files

-Build a composite relocation score
+- Build a structured SQL staging layer

-Demonstrate end-to-end analytics workflow for portfolio use
+- Create normalized metrics instead of raw counts

+- Turn analysis into a decision-making tool

+The output is a ranked view of cities based on overall relocation value.

-## Data Sources
+##Data Sources

-Rental Data
+#Rental Data

 Source: RentCast API

-Scope: 2-bedroom rental listings within a 70-mile radius of San Diego
+Pulled 2-bedroom listings within a 70-mile radius of San Diego

-Method: API pagination to exceed the 500-row response limit
+Implemented pagination to get past the 500-row limit

+Used to calculate median rent and affordability scores

-Crime Data
+#Crime Data

 Source: San Diego Police Department Open Data

+Cleaned and filtered to a single year for accurate rates

-Process: cleaned offense categories, filtered by year, calculated crime rate per 100,000 residents
+Built a crime rate per 100,000 residents measure in DAX

-Business Data
+Used as the safety component of the model

+#Business / Amenities

 Source: Public business listings dataset

-Use: business counts by category and city to estimate amenity density
+Aggregated by category and city

+Used as a proxy for amenity density and service access

-Data Processing Workflow
+##Data Workflow

-Extract rental data via REST API with pagination
+Extract rental data via REST API (paginated requests)

 Import crime and business datasets from CSV

 Stage and transform data in SQL Server

-Clean and shape data using Power Query
+Clean and shape data in Power Query

-Build relationships and calculated measures in Power BI
+Build relationships and measures in Power BI

-Create normalized scoring model for city ranking
+Normalize metrics and create a weighted relocation score

-## Scoring Model
+##Scoring Model

-Each city receives a composite Relocation Score based on:
+Each city gets a Relocation Score based on three normalized components:

-Affordability Score – median rent relative to county baseline

-Safety Score – crime rate per 100,000 residents
+Affordability → Median rent by city
+Safety → Crime rate by severity

-Amenity Score – business density and category coverage
+Amenities → Business density and category coverage

-Scores are normalized and combined using weighted aggregation to rank cities.
+These are weighted and combined to rank cities based on overall livability.

-Key Findings
+##Key Takeaways

-Spring Valley offers the strongest affordability with acceptable safety levels
+Spring Valley stands out for affordability while staying within acceptable safety levels

-The City of San Diego provides the highest amenity density at a higher cost
+The City of San Diego has the highest amenity density but also the highest rent

-Escondido presents a balanced option across all three factors
+Escondido offers the most balanced profile across all three factors

-These results illustrate the trade-offs between cost, safety, and convenience when relocating.
+The main insight is the trade-off between cost, safety, and convenience.

 ##Dashboard Features

-City ranking matrix with composite score
+Ranked city comparison using a composite score

-Crime trend analysis with year filtering
+Crime trend analysis with time filtering

-Rental price distribution by location
+Rental price distribution by city

-Business category density visuals
+Business density by category

-KPI indicators for affordability, safety, and amenities
+KPI cards for each scoring component

-Cross-filtering across all report elements
+Cross-filtering across all visuals

-##Tools and Technologies
+##Tools Used

 Power BI